The Clear Edge

 Some activities drain energy immediately.
 Others create energy debt that shows up hours later.

-Track both immediate energy impact AND energy 2 hours after the activity completes.
-This reveals hidden debt.
+• Log your energy again 2 hours after the activity completes.

 Technique 2: Recovery rate measurement